ahowe442/liftoff-assignments/P2-Project_Outline/README.md

 will be able to create the proficiency scales to ensure equity.
 A student's progress and the final portfolio can be shared with parents or college admissions.
 ### Features
-- **User Login** Users will be able to create accounts and log in to the application.
+- **User Login:** Users will be able to create accounts and log in to the application.
 Each user will have a personalized dashboard.
-- **Upload Multiple File Types** Students can add a variety of media to their portfolio.
+- **Upload Multiple File Types:** Students can add a variety of media to their portfolio.
-- **Create New Assignments** Teachers will be able to create new assignments and tag them with their aligned state standard.
+- **Create New Assignments:** Teachers will be able to create new assignments and tag them with their aligned state standard.
-- **Customizable proficiency scales** these will help faculty and student with clear guidelines for equitable progress monitoring.
+- **Customizable proficiency scales:** these will help faculty and student with clear guidelines for equitable progress monitoring.
-- **Sharing** Users will be able to share portfolio progress with guardians.
+- **Sharing:** Users will be able to share portfolio progress with guardians.

 ### Technologies